 An Access-based Platform

 BrandSystems Marcom Manager has role-based access controls with prescribed privilege levels that define what each user can access, and whether they have read-only or read-and-write privileges.
-From access to marketing plans, to financial information, and down to each individual digital asset, users will only see what they have access to, securing easy cooperation with external agencies, while giving managers a fully transparent system.
+From access to marketing plans to financial information, and down to each individual digital asset, users will only see what they have access to, securing easy cooperation with external agencies while giving managers a fully transparent system.

 BrandSystems Marcom Manager never connects directly with other software through API.
-Every integration is run through a custom built middleware, that acts as a gatekeeper, defining which data the API can read or write.
+Every integration is run through a custom-built middleware, that acts as a gatekeeper, defining which data the API can read or write.
 The API then pulls and pushes the data to and from the middleware, not the database itself.

-An audit log is kept for every action performed by users and API within BrandSystems Marcom Manager, tracking the action, processes and timestamps of the actions.
+An audit log is kept for every action performed by users and API within BrandSystems Marcom Manager, tracking the action, processes, and timestamps of the actions.
 The log is only accessible to BrandSystems administrators; no programmatic access is available, nor are logs exported outside the secure environment.

 Product Releases and Patch Management

 Minor bug and security patches are released ad hoc.
-Critical patches are released regardless of time of day, while less critical patches are run outside of clients’ business hours.
+Critical patches are released regardless of the time of day, while less critical patches are run outside of clients’ business hours.
 If a client has a staging environment, we will only push releases to their staging environment.
 The client decides when we should push a release to live.

-BrandSystems’s development staff follow regulated processes and best practices for all kinds of development, e.g. new features, change requests and bug fixes.
+BrandSystem’s development staff follow regulated processes and best practices for all kinds of development, e.g. new features, change requests, and bug fixes.
 All our source code goes through code review and gets approval before a release.
 Every 6 months we run a code cleanup process to remove unnecessary code.
 If a client has a staging environment, we will only push releases to their staging environment.
 The client then decides when we should push a release to the live instance.

-BrandSystems Marcom Manager is hosted in the AWS Cloud.
+BrandSystems Marcom Manager is hosted in Amazon AWS Cloud.
 AWS is a secure and reliable Infrastructure-as-a-Service hosting platform.
 BrandSystems customers benefit from the cutting edge security measures that AWS employs at its data centers, ranging from the physical security of the facilities to its network, hardware, host operating systems, and virtualization services.
 For more information, please visit https://aws.amazon.com/security/